-Author contributions.
 SK, BN, AS, JA and KL defined the goals of the research and designed the experiments.
 SK performed all EPR experiments, data processing, and simulations.
-AC and JA designed the EPR-on-a-Chip spectrometer.
-SK, JEM, BN and JA evaluated the results of the experiments and wrote the manuscript.
-KPD advised the authors at all stages of the research and authoring of the manuscript.
-The paper was revised by all the authors.
+AC and JA developed and assembled designed the EPR-on-a-Chip spectrometer.
+SK, JM and BN and JA evaluated the results of the experiments and wrote the manuscript.
+KD advised the authors at all stages of the research and authoring of the manuscript.
+The paper was revised by all authors.